General affine adjunctions, Nullstellens\"atze, and dualities

-In Corollary \ref{cor:algadj} we obtain the adjunction between $\Vap^{\rm op}$, the opposite of the category of presented $\Va$-algebras, and the category of subsets of (the underlying set of) $A^\mu$, as $\mu$ ranges over all cardinals, with definable maps as morphisms.
-The functors that implement the adjunction act on objects by taking a subset $R\seq \F{(\mu)}\times\F{(\mu)}$ ---that is, a ``system of equations in the language of $\Va$''--- to its solution set $\VV{(R)}\seq A^\mu$, where $\VV{(R)}$ is the set of elements of $A^\mu$ such that each pair of terms in $R$ evaluate identically over it; and a subset $S\hookrightarrow A^\mu$ to its ``co-ordinate $\Va$-algebra'', namely, $\F{(\mu)}/\CC{(S)}$, where $\CC{(S)}$ is the congruence on $\F{(\mu)}$ consisting of all pairs of terms that evaluate identically at each element of $S$.
-Please see section \ref{sec:algadj} for details.
+The classical affine adjunction above can be generalised to any \emph{variety of algebras}, whether finitary to infinitary.
+For background on Birkhoff's theory of general, or ``universal'', algebra, see e.g.\ \cite{birkhoff79, cohn81, jacobson80, Burris:81}.
+Henceforth, variety (of algebras) means ``possibly infinitary variety (of algebras)'' in the sense of S{\l}ominsky \cite{Slominsky:1959} and Linton \cite{Linton:1965} (after Lawvere \cite{lawverereprint}).
+In a general variety the \emph{free algebras} play the same r\^{o}le as the ring of polynomials in the above correspondence.
+Congruences of free algebras replace ideals of rings of polynomials.
+The ground field $k$ is replaced by an arbitrary but fixed algebra $A$ in the variety.
+Beginning with Section \ref{sec:algebraic} we show that the classical affine adjunction for $k$-algebras extends \textit{verbatim} to this general algebraic setting. \begin{remark} By definition, the coordinate rings $k[X]/I$ are \emph{presented}, that is, they come with a specific defining ideal $I$.
+For our purposes here the presented and the \emph{presentable} objects are to be kept distinct.
+If $\Va$ is a variety, we indicate by $\Vap$ the category of presented algebras in the variety.
+Then $\Va$ and $\Vap$ are equivalent categories; cf.\ Remark \ref{rem:Vpequiv} below. \end{remark} For any $\Va$-algebra $A$, in Corollary \ref{cor:algadj} we obtain an adjunction between $\Vap^{\rm op}$, the opposite of the category of presented $\Va$-algebras, and the category of subsets of $A^\mu$, as $\mu$ ranges over all cardinals, with definable maps as morphisms.
+Here, the definable maps are those that are term-definable.
+The functors that implement the adjunction act on objects by taking a subset $R\seq \F{(\mu)}\times\F{(\mu)}$ (where $\F{(\mu)}$ is ``the'' free $\Va$-algebra on $\mu$ generators) ---that is, a ``system of equations in the language of $\Va$''--- to its solution set $\VV{(R)}\seq A^\mu$, where $\VV{(R)}$ is the set of elements of $A^\mu$ such that each pair of terms in $R$ evaluate identically over it, and a subset $S\hookrightarrow A^\mu$ to its ``coordinate $\Va$-algebra'', namely, $\F{(\mu)}/\CC{(S)}$, where $\CC{(S)}$ is the congruence on $\F{(\mu)}$ consisting of all pairs of terms that evaluate identically at each element of $S$.